Do you have any questions or concerns regarding the UPSC Online Application for exams like Civil Services Examination?

 29. I did not receive the e-mail intimation for registration of my UPSC Online application?

 30. I filled my form and successfully paid the application fee through the online payment gateway (once or several times).
-However, this is not showing in the application status.
+However, this is not shown in the application status.

 What should I do?

-If you have paid through Debit / Credit card and Online Application again shows payment options to pay again then you have to pay a fresh.
-In case, you have paid through Internet Banking facility then Login into Part II and click on Status link at the bottom of the screen.
+If you have paid through a Debit / Credit card and Online Application again shows payment options to pay again then you have to pay a fresh.
+In case, you have paid through the Internet Banking facility then log in into Part II and click on the Status link at the bottom of the screen.
 Unless Online Application shows a successful payment, you can not fill the application form.

 31. I got Blank / Zero Registration No. after submission of application online?